Start9Labs/docs/src/user-manual/connecting-remotely/clearnet.md

 1. Click "Save".

+1. If StartOS does not detect a satisfactory DNS record, you will be asked to create one.
+Continue to the section below.

-1. A new `https://<your-domain>` address will appear in the "Addresses" table.
+1. A new `https://<your-public-domain>` address will appear in the "Addresses" table.

-1. Continue below.

-## DNS
+## Configuring DNS

-1. Access the DNS settings for the domain you want to use, usually in the registrar where you originally leased the domain.
+1. Access your domain's DNS settings, usually in the registrar where you originally leased the domain.

-1. In StartOS, find your domain and click "Manage DNS" in its menu.

-1. Create the DNS records displayed.
+1. In StartOS, find your domain, click "View DNS" from the menu, and create _one_ of the displayed records.
+Depending on the number of subdomains in your domain, you may see multiple options.
+For example, if your domain is `nextcloud.public.domain.com`, you will see options for `nextcloud.public.domain.com`, `*.public.domain.com`, and `*.domain.com`.
+In most cases, we recommend choosing the record with the least number of segments.
+In this case, `*.domain.com`.
+Then, next time you use _any_ subdomain of `domain.com`, you will _not_ need to create another DNS record.

-1. Click "Test" to ensure the records were successfully detected.
+1. Click "Test" to ensure the record was successfully detected by StartOS.

    ```admonish warning
    It might take a few minutes for your domain changes to take effect.
 You can test it using <a href="https://dnschecker.org" target="_blank">https://dnschecker.org</a>.